 Which do you prefer – doing a shooting for a film that will run for 1-2 hours or a drama series that will be broadcasted for at least 10 weeks?

 I’m still thinking about that.
 Let’s see if I have fun with 2Moons2.
 If I do, I might make another series.
-Making films require a shorter time but the process is very detailed.
-Making a drama series is easier but it takes a lot of time.
+Making films requires a shorter timeframe, but the process is very detailed.
+Making a drama series is easier, but it takes a lot of time.

 What is your opinion of the Thai film industry?
 Is it competitive like South Korea or Japan?

 It’s hard to become successful in Thailand if you are an independent film company.
-Thai people don’t care much about awards or quality or contents of the film.
+Thai people don’t care much about awards or the quality or content of the film.

 Is it competitive?
 Yes, very competitive because some of the old generations don’t want new Thai filmmakers to be successful.
 Some of them are not helping and may even try to hold us down.
 Some of them will support filmmakers that they think they can control.

 But we still respect them.
 They have given great contributions to our film industry.

 Commetive Production is a Thai film company.
 Do you employ or partner with directors and scriptwriters?
 How can a new (or unknown) Thai filmmaker work for your company?

 I love young filmmakers!
 They always come up with very fresh ideas.
 I don’t hire them as employees because I believe that these people who work on creativity can’t sit on a chair and imagine all those screenplays.
 They have to travel and make mistakes and have fun in their lives.